Javagedes/patina/docs/src/rfc/text/0000-core-static.md

 2. Convert any C / UEFI types to rust types (mainly pointers to references, including null checks)
 3. Call the pure rust method.

-The pure rust methods will be implemented on the appopriate field of the `Core` (not the `Core` itself) as seems appopriate during the implementation, but the "efiapi" method must be implemented directly on the `Core` so that it can call `Self::instance()`.
+The pure rust methods will be implemented on the appropriate field of the `Core` (not the `Core` itself) as seems appropriate during the implementation, but the "efiapi" method must be implemented directly on the `Core` so that it can call `Self::instance()`.
 Due to the rust module system, we can implement these "efiapi" methods on the `Core` in a different module then the `Core` was defined.
 If these functions are not marked as `pub`, then they will not be callable outside of that module, which will be good for preventing users from calling the "efiapi" methods directly.